 RBI's Definition of Cyber Resilience Has Evolved

-Over the last three years, RBI has steadily raised the bar for financial institutions - from IT governance, to cybersecurity controls, to now: logs, data, and continuous visibility inside your systems.
+Over the last three years, RBI has steadily raised its expectations from financial institutions - from stronger IT governance and board oversight, to cyber resilience for digital payments, to centralized monitoring, customer data protection, forensic readiness, and continuous visibility across the enterprise.

 Shifting from seeking controls, RBI is asking institutions to prove resilience by answering these seven questions: